 But next year, these beds will grow loads of herbs, chives, garlic, lettuce, kale, spinach and whatever else this real food cook wants growing just outside her kitchen door!

 Three Weeks In

-These hugelkultar beds were loads of work to create, but even at three weeks, I’m loving how healthy and vigorous most of it’s plants seem to be.
+These hugelkultaur beds were loads of work to create, but even at three weeks, I’m loving how healthy and vigorous most of it’s plants seem to be.
 I’m also facing some learning curves in this new garden.

 The beds closest to the house should be for cool weather crops, because they receive less sun.
 Not the best place for green beans!
 In some beds, I should have mixed my soil better.
 I can tell which cucumber hills are primarily composed of top soil.
 And so the learning continues!

-I’m new to all of this, but I have to say that in spite of being labor intensive, I’ll probably be building hugelkultar beds again next spring.
+I’m new to all of this, but I have to say that in spite of being labor intensive, I’ll probably be building hugelkultur beds again next spring.
 It’s just possible.
 The place could use a few more!